afancyfridgemagnet/chatweave/README.md

 Clears all messages from the screen.

 `/ignore <user names>`
 Add users to ignore list, preventing messages from being shown.
+Useful for ignoring known bots.
+Commonly used bot accounts: nightbot pokemoncommunitygame sery_bot soundalerts streamelements streamlabs

-`/ignore <user names>`
+`/unignore <user names>`
 Remove users from ignore list, allowing future messages to be shown.

 `/logout`